huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

-::: details Immediate troubleshooting
+## Immediate troubleshooting

-Below are a few immediate things to try if your connection did not succeed:
+Below are a few immediate things to try if your VPN connection did not succeed:

 ### Authenticate VPN

 If the _Authenticate VPN_ prompt pops up again, then try to log in again with a new **`verification code`**.
 ### VPN connection failed

 If you received the notification _VPN Connection Failed_ after 60 seconds, please check the following